 - Add Vitamin E Oil & 10 drops of each essential oil to the melted mixture.

 - Pour into mason jars.
 Make sure that you are using jars suitable for canning because the liquid will be hot & you don’t want to shatter the glass.
 It is also a good idea to run the jars under hot water before pouring the hot bag balm mixture into them.

 - Let the balm solidify for a couple of hours.

 - Rub straight onto the udder to clean, moisturize, & protect!

-Peppermint Essential Oil can be used to help induce milk letdown.
+- Peppermint Essential Oil can be added to the recipe to help induce milk letdown.
 This is especially helpful in goats with mastitis.